Great Grey Shrike (Lanius excubitor)

 The Great Grey Shrike is mainly light grey and white, with a black eye mask and hooked black beak.
 The wings are black with a fairly small white patch.
 The sexes are similar.

-They are found quite widely in Europe, but are winter visitors to the British Isles.
+It is found quite widely in Europe, but is a scarce winter visitor to the British Isles.

 They visit open areas, including heathland, farmland, scrub, clear-felled areas in forests, and coastal dunes.